 At present staff and volunteers are working on different collections and we have a sizable backlog of material to process in the future.

-Understanding technical records and shipbuilding core plans – this is a guidance document that we have produced to outline our method of approach to technical records.
+Understanding technical records and shipbuilding core plans – these are guidance documents that we have produced to outline our method of approach to technical records.
 We have always been pleased to offer advice to colleagues who are dealing with collections of technical records as well as our processing service if appropriate.
-With more than 25 years experience of working with technical records we decided to publish this guidance to share the knowledge and working practices that we have developed with a wider audience.
+With more than 30 years experience of working with technical records we decided to publish this guidance to share the knowledge and working practices that we have developed with a wider audience.
 This guidance represents an outline of our experience and working practices and we would welcome comments and suggestions from colleagues in the sector.